-You check out your table then walk towards the crowd of visitors gathered around to watch the Imu ceremenoy as the kalua pig will be unearthed from the “Imu”, a traditional Hawaiian underground oven.
+You check out your table then walk towards the crowd of visitors gathered around to watch the Imu ceremony as the kalua pig will be unearthed from the “Imu”, a traditional Hawaiian underground oven.
 Not too long after that the conch horn is blown and it’s time for the show.
 This is where Old Lahaina really stands out.
-Their production takes you through the actual Hawaiian history.
+Their production takes you through the actual Hawaiian history .
 Witness each phase from the early Polynesian migration, to ancient Hawaiian hula and then finishing with the more modern contemporary style Hula.
 We learn about royal Hawaiian history, which contributes greatly to the culture they enjoy even to this day, leading all the way up to Hawaii’s being brought into the United States.
 The presentation is equally educational as it is entertaining.
 Even our 2 year old was wrapped up in the show the entire night.
 Impressive because she has zero patience usually.

 I LOVE food.
 I love to make it and I love to eat it.
 Rarely am I impressed with large group/ buffet style meals though.
 I feel like it’s always quantity over quality and that’s not what I am looking for.
 So to say I was pleasantly surprised by the abundant spread at Old Lahaina Luau is an understatement.
 I was thrilled!!!

 This is one of the best luau buffets I’ve ever experienced.
 Similar to other luaus they release you by table to avoid too long of a queue.
 They offer a variety of cuisine and you can go back up as many times as you would like… our kids loved this.

 *TIP- Traditional Hawaiian mat seating is taken up to the buffet first